EdvardPedersen/CS-Team-Bot/README.md

 # Interface
 ```
+!commands
+- print list of available commands

-!register [number of maps]{2} - start registration for next match(this week or next week default to wednesdays)
+!register [number of maps]{2}
+  - start registration for next matchday
+  - 2 matches default override with argument
+  - wednesday default matchday, set with !playday
+  - 20:00 default playtime, set with !playtime
   - The bot gives a message that people react to to register
   - Manual stop of registration

 !cancel - cancel ongoing registration for next match